Welcome to the APSU Arboretum website.

 With such a wide variety of tree species, Wes Powell, APSU assistant director for landscape and grounds, envisioned establishing the Austin Peay Arboretum in 2015.
-Using a rough inventory created by APSU biology professor Dr. Dwayne Estes and APSU geosciences professor Dr. Chris Gentry, the trees were located, identified and assessed for health and maintenance needs.
+Using a rough inventory created by APSU biology professor Dr. Dwayne Estes and APSU Earth and Environmental Sciences professor Dr. Chris Gentry, the trees were located, identified and assessed for health and maintenance needs.
 In 2018, APSU grounds and horticulture crews corrected any maintenance needs noted during the assessment and added 24 new species to campus.

 If you would like to support the Austin Peay Arboretum, Click Here.

 Contact information on the arboretum: Wes Powell, 931 221 7429, email@example.com